mdohr07/mdohr07/README.md

 # About me 👽
 <p align="center">
-Frontend developer working with TypeScript, React, and Astro.<br>
+Frontend developer working with TypeScript, React, and Astro.
-Drawn to the Indie Web, meaningful projects, and clean code, with an eye on mobile and fullstack in the future.
+Drawn to the Indie Web, meaningful projects, and clean code, with an eye toward mobile and fullstack in the future.
 </p>

 <p align="center">